nick-kanakis/Design-Patterns/src/main/java/MVC/mvc.md

 # MVC Pattern

-## Definition
-This is not an official pattern.

 ## Explanation
 MVC is a software architecture - the structure of the system - that separates domain/application/business  logic from the rest of the user interface.